vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ## Only the sensor state

-Show only the sensor state and use the whole width of the card for the text.
+Show only the sensor state and use the full width of the card for the text.
-There is also a link added here for more information.
+There is also a link for more information.

 <img src="images/news_headline.png" alt="news nu.nl" width="400px">